MediaBrowser/SocketHttpListener/README.md

 SocketHttpListener
 ==================

-A standalone HttpListener with support for WebSockets and Mono
+A standalone HttpListener with support for SSL, WebSockets and Mono

 As part of Media Browser Server we needed an http server implementation that could support both WebSockets and Mono together on a single port.